 As a result, you build the confidence needed to deepen understanding, participate meaningfully, and perform better — in and out of class.

 Interactive prelecture videos provide subject overviews for you to watch before class and help you prepare to participate in class discussions.

 Get up to speed before you come to class with a variety of question types that reinforce important astronomy concepts, and help keep you on track.

 Figures and Visual Activities Narrated Figures bring figures in the text to life through narration and animation, and enhance understanding by correcting misconceptions.
 Visual Activities help build skills in interpreting visuals, while hints and specific wrong-answer feedback guide you to a deeper understanding of their significance in astronomy.

-Learning Catalytics is an interactive classroom tool that lets you use your smartphone, tablet, or laptop to participate in and stay engaged in lecture.
-Simply log in and respond to the open-ended questions your instructor posts during class.
+Learning Catalytics is an interactive classroom tool that lets you use your smartphone, tablet, or laptop to participate and stay engaged.
+Simply respond to the questions your instructor posts during class.
 Your professor can use the results of these questions to help address misunderstandings, start small group discussions, or decide that you’re ready to move on to a new idea.
-You can also use Learning Catalytics to anonymously let your professor know that you didn’t understand something.
+With Learning Catalytics, you can tell your professor what you did — or didn’t — understand without saying a word.

 Virtual Astronomy Labs are online laboratory activities that utilize Stellarium and interactive figures to conduct night sky, data collection, and inquiry based labs.